jhpyle/docassemble/_docs/functions.md

 ## <a name="force_ask"></a>force_ask()

 Usually, **docassemble** only asks a question when it encounters a variable that is not defined.
-However, with the `force_ask` function from [`docassemble.base.util`], you can cause such a condition to happen manually, even when a variable is already defined.
+However, with the `force_ask` function, you can cause such a condition to happen manually, even when a variable is already defined.

 In this example, we use `force_ask` to cause **docassemble** to ask a question that has already been asked.